Travelling to Tours and getting around

-All the practical information you need to get around Tours and the surrounding area.
+All the practical information you need to get to Tours and the surrounding area.
 Just 1 hour from Paris, Tours is a very accessible city where you can experience “everything on foot”.

 Coming by train, car or plane

-Tours, the epicenter of France’s major metropolises, is easy to reach with :
+Tours, the epicenter of France’s major cities, is easy to reach with :

-Tours center and Saint-Pierre-des-Corps 5 minutes from Tours
+Tours city-center and Saint-Pierre-des-Corps at 5 minutes from Tours

 A10 (Paris and Bordeaux), A85 (Nantes and Bourges) and A28 (Rouen)